FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Data Version
 -------------

-After the conversion from ``::fwData::Object`` to ``::fwAtoms::Object``, each data as a version number.
-It is defined in the camp serialisation source files (see Serialization_).
-Each modification of the data structure involve the increments of the data version.
+After the conversion from ``::fwData::Object`` to ``::fwAtoms::Object``, each data is assigned a version number.
+Said number is defined in the camp serialization source files (see Serialization_).
+Each data structure modification causes an incrementation of the data version.

 .. _Serialization: SDM-SAD-Serialization.html